Zyhod/Vieno/Reference/Features and Commands/Muns.md

 - **Timezone**
     - 'Field' Command: `timezone` or `tz`
     - Can use any formatting, though UTC is most universal.
+- **Activity Status**
+    - 'Field' Command: `status`
+    - Can contain up to 200 characters.
+    - Can contain emojis.
+    - Can contain line breaks.
+    - Can contain formatting (bold, italic, underline, code)
 - **Avatar**
     - 'Field' Command: `avi`
     - *(Note) It is best to use a Discord Attachment URL.*